o-mobile/EstimoteUnityIndoorLocationDocs/docs/_docs/general/examples.md

 permalink: /docs/examples/
 ---

-An example scene has been provided to showcase the features of the plugin.
-Its located under the EstimoteUnity/Examples/Scenes folder.
-It has been designed to be deployed straight away to your device (as long as you have performed the SDK setup described in the Quick Start guide).
-The example will show a list of all nearby beacons you have scanned for and if you select on an Estimote beacon it will return some extra information from their Estimote Cloud SDK.
+An example scene has been provided under the EstimoteUnityIndoorLocation/Examples/Scenes folder.
+It has been designed to be deployed straight away to your device (as long as you have performed the SDK setup described in the quick start guide).
+You will need to input your Estimote cloud details within the inspector and then define the "location" you want to test within the demo controller inspector.

+The demo scene will show you how you can retrieve a location from the Estimote cloud service, draw that location within Unity and then start positioning to locate you within that location.